13 Mouthwatering Diwali Sweet Dishes For A Yummy Tummy

 • Melt the chocolate and add it to the coarsely powdered biscuits.
 Knead it into a dough.

-• Now grease your hands with butter and make smalls balls with the dough.
+• Now grease your hands with butter and make small balls with the dough.

 • You can add chocolate nuts to the dough.